WorldHealthOrganization/tbsequencing-bioinfoanalysis/README.md

 Use terraform as usual to deploy the bioinformatic specific infrastructure.
 It will include:

-Eight Step Function States Machines that together enable the bioinformatic processing of the WGS Illumina data:
+1. Eight Step Function States Machines that together enable the bioinformatic processing of the WGS Illumina data:

   * Master, handling together all operations.
 Runs every day.
   * Creation of all the temporary AWS resources necessary to run a batch of bioinformatic analysis
   * Downloading of the references from NCBI (reference TB genome) after resources have been created
   * Child, which handles the processing of a single sample
   * Deletion of temporary AWS resources necessary for batched analysis
   * Data insertion, which will insert all newly created data (stored in S3) into our RDS database, after all samples have been processed
   * Variant Annotation, which will create and insert into the RDS database the annotation for the newly identified variants

+2. Glue jobs definitions
+3. Eventbridge rule to schedule daily execution of the bioinformatic workflow
+4. AWS Batch resources for running specific jobs

 ## Master pipeline
 1. Checks whether there are new samples to be processed (if not, stops there)
 2. Creates all the temporary infrastructure necessary to process the samples